mrange/pt_src3/README.md

 Before the trip my father had given me an advanced calculator that had a BASIC interpreter.

 ![Casio FX730P from www.calculatormuseum.nl/calculators/casio_fx730p1.JPG](images/casio_fx730p1.jpg)
+> The Casio FX730P came with a BASIC interpreter and nothing else so I had to learn BASIC to make games.

 As there was no games on the calculator I was learning BASIC while sitting in the back of the car during the summer trip and programmed a slot machine game, guess the number and a very simple shoot-em-up.